Code-Institute-Submissions/project-one-v2/README.md

 ### Acknowledgements

+Thank yous to:-

-Thank you to my mentor for feedback and advice given throughout the project.
+*  My mentor for feedback and advice given throughout the project.

+*  Fellow Code Institute students who gave feedback as part of Peer Review:-
+    * Liga
+    * Simon Vardy